wp-plugins/constant-contact-api/readme.txt

 1. Upload `constant-contact-api` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the Constant Contact API: Form Designer plugin (optional)
-3. Click the new main menu item called "Constant Contact".
+4. Click the new main menu item called "Constant Contact".
-4. You'll need to enter your username and password on the settings page then save the page to see your contact lists.
+5. You'll need to enter your username and password on the settings page then save the page to see your contact lists.
-5. Now Configure the "Register Page Settings" to get the checkbox or list selection displayed on the user register page.
+6. Now Configure the "Register Page Settings" to get the checkbox or list selection displayed on the user register page.
-6. Alternatively configure the signup widget in the admin area, if widgets are not supported in your theme you'll have to place the code below somewhere into one of your PHP theme files:
+7. Alternatively configure the signup widget in the admin area, if widgets are not supported in your theme you'll have to place the code below somewhere into one of your PHP theme files:
 <pre>
 &lt;?php $sbw = new constant_contact_api_widget(); $sbw-&gt;widget(); ?&gt;
 </pre>

 Optionally, If you want to change the default plugin options you can you edit the config.php file before installing, this is not required because all the options are editable via the wp admin interface but doing so means you can install the plugin with your preferred settings or provide the plugin to clients using a default set of options.

+### Using the new Form Designer
+1. Install this plugin.
+2. Activate the Constant Contact API: Form Designer plugin
+3. Configure the settings on the form designer by updating the settings in the boxes on the left.
+4. Next to "Form Name" where it says "Enter form name here," enter your form name.
+5. Once you have configured and named your form, click Save Form.
+6. In the Appearance menu of the administration, click the Widgets link.
+7. Drag the widget named "Constant Contact Form Designer" into the sidebar.
+8. Configure the settings shown, then click the "Save" button at the bottom of the widget form.
+9. You will see the signup widget you created on your website!
+10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
+Edit the form, then click Update Form.
+The form will show as updated on your website.

 == Changelog ==

+= 2.0 =
+* <strong>Major upgrade</strong> - make sure to back up your database.
+If you already have installed the plugin, this upgrade may not transfer your current settings.
+* Went through each page of the admin and made the layout and code better, and reworded the administration to <strong>make more sense</strong>
+* Fixed Import, Export, Activity
+* Converted the widget settings to be in the widget, not on a page.
+* <strong>New Form Designer</strong> - Create awesome forms with tons of configuration options.
+This is really cool. <em>Requires a decent browser for the admin.
+Internet Explorer older than 2009 won't work.</em> Please leave feedback with issues - this feature is in Alpha.
+	* Drag and drop inputs with live-updating form preview
+	* Create custom gradients or choose from patterns or URL-based backgrounds
+	* So, so much more.
+* Lists will now be updated (<a href="http://wordpress.org/support/topic/423429">bug #423429</a>)
+* Added a sample import CSV file in the plugin folder, named `email-import-sample.txt`
+* Improved load time of the plugin & widget

 = 1.1.2 =
 * Minor bug fix, fixes `in_array(): Wrong datatype for second argument` error <a href="http://wordpress.org/support/topic/393359" rel="nofollow">reported here</a>.